jasonkneen/UTiL/gate/README.md

 gate.keeper(function (success) {

-    // Returns TRUE if the question was answered OK if (success) {
+    // Returns TRUE if the gate was unlocked or question was answered OK if (success) {
         Ti.Platform.openURL('http://www.google.com');
     }

     // On FALSE an error dialog will be shown
     // No further action needed in most cases
 });

+gate.toggle(function (locked) {
+    // Returns TRUE if gate is now locked
+    // Presents question only to unlock, not to lock });
 ```